nss-crystal-cobras/WorkforceManagement/README.md

 ## Employee Resource
 ### Index
 - Author: Dan Brewer
-- User can see list of first name, last name, and department of each employee
+- User can see list of employees that includes the employee's first name, last name, and department of each employee
 ### Create
 - Author: Allison Collins
 - User can add a new employee, determining first name, last name, indicating whether employee is a supervisor, and select a department from a drop-down menu
 ### Details
 - Author: Hannah Neal
-- From details view, user can view employee first and last name, department, currently assigned computer, and training programs they have attended or plan on attending
+- From employee details view, the user can view employee first and last name, department, currently assigned computer, and training programs they have attended or plan on attending
 ### Edit
 - Author: JD Wheeler
 - From the employee details view, user can modify first and last name, department, training programs, and current computer